TERMS OF BUSINESS

 When you instruct us in relation to any new matter or case, you hereby acknowledge without any restriction that you have been duly informed of these terms and that these terms are binding for you.

 Your instructions given to us by one of your employees, superiors, or a representative of yours (legal or fictitious) is binding for you.
-You accept that we will be entitled to treat the person or persons instructing us as being fully authorised by you to do so including in respect of accepting these terms.

 Our work and advice are provided exclusively for your benefit.
 Without our written consent, no entity or person other than you is entitled to use or to benefit from the work and advice provided by us.
 Moreover, no entity or person other than you may claim any rights or file any complaints or bring any damages or any loss against us in relation to the services rendered by us or to the manner and means by which we carried out the agreed services.